StoneT2000/Dimensions/README.md

 console.log(results)
 ```

 Notice that your console will also print something about a station.
-It'll give you a link to the `Station`, a local server that lets you see what's going on with your Dimension, Matches, Tournaments and more
+It'll give you a link to the `Station`, a local server that gives you access to an API to access data on your Dimension, Matches, Tournaments and more.

+If you want to view the API from a website, see this repo: https://github.com/StoneT2000/Dimensions-web

 ### Run a Tournament